PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 9 - Gamemaster's section/Biologics/Bestiary/Intruder, Grey Man.md

 # Summary
-slender psionic biped

-psychopathic, murderous catty. no empathy for people.
-Will kill people to loot, eat, interrogate, or get ahead.

 like trying to converse with a gun-toting feral animal

 Vacant mouth, thin lips

+Inspiration
+- help me bear, annihilation

+Can psychically subjugate a target (drugs help)

+Famous intruder- santa muerte de Culiacán
 ## Keynotes
+slender psionic biped, grey skin and alien features

+psychopathic, murderous cat. no empathy for people.
+Will kill humans for food or value.
+Can use firearms knowledge.

 Uses human settlement to survive, collects information MIB style.
-Camouflages with form concealing gear and clothes (hoodies and long pants).
+Camouflages at margins of society with concealing gear and clothes (hoodies and long pants).

+Uses psionics to avoid attention near human settlements

+More likely to be encountered in public during periods where heavy clothes are in use

+Does not deeply grasp language or writing - only capable of limited association
 # Base Attributes
 - 6 AWA
 - 6 COG